InsecurityAsso/inshack-2018/quest/gcorp-stage-1/writeup.md

 When opened with Wireshark, the file shows a TCP connection with a lot of data going through it.
 Some of this data consists of a plaintext which seems to be a message from a hacker to another hacker.
-It actually gives a clue on the content of the data tranferred.
+It actually gives a clue on the content of the data transferred.

-Use follow TCP stream functionnality and save the raw data stream into a file.
+Use follow TCP stream functionality and save the raw data stream into a file.

 Run `binwalk -e` on the file you saved.
 It should be able extract an executable file that you can run.